home-assistant/home-assistant.io/source/_integrations/tailscale.markdown

 <div class="note">

 This integration **DOES NOT** make your Home Assistant accessible via Tailscale VPN remotely!

-If you want to access your Home Assistant instance remotely, you will need to install Tailscale itself on your own.
-For instructions on how to do this, please consult the [Tailscale documentation](https://tailscale.com/kb/).
+If you want to access your Home Assistant instance remotely, have to install Tailscale itself.
+For instructions on how to do this, please consult the [Tailscale documentation](https://tailscale.com/kb/) or their Youtube video on how to configure it using the [Tailscale Addon](https://github.com/hassio-addons/addon-tailscale).

 </div>